 The good news…

-Eventually this level of insight led to coaching on a personal, leadership and cultural level.
+Eventually this level of insight led to coaching on a personal, organizational, and cultural level.

 It was a choice I made…